hasnaa38/reading-notes/read01.md

 7. Set the source of the page and save it.
 8. Copy the page link and share it!

-_*Note*_ using this link will open the default page, which is usually the README.md file.
-To share the link of other files add its name at the end of the link withould the extension part.
+_**Note**_ using this link will open the default page, which is usually the README.md file.
+To share the link of another file, add its name at the end of the link withould the extension part.

 #### *The third list:*